oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

   {{% /expand%}}

-#### Initial use case - deploy resources step - domain resource
+#### Domain resource

-Now let's create a domain resource, a domain resource is the key resource that tells the operator how to deploy a WebLogic domain.
+Now let's create a domain resource; a domain resource is the key resource that tells the operator how to deploy a WebLogic domain.

-First copy the following to a file called `mii-initial.yaml` or similar, or plan to use the file `domain-resources/WLS/mii-initial-d1-WLS-v1.yaml` that's included in the sample source.
+First, copy the following to a file called `mii-initial.yaml` or similar, or plan to use the file `domain-resources/WLS/mii-initial-d1-WLS-v1.yaml` that's included in the sample source.

-  {{%expand "Click here to expand the `WLS` domain resource YAML." %}}
+  {{%expand "Click here to expand the WLS domain resource YAML." %}}
   ```
 # Copyright (c) 2020, Oracle Corporation and/or its affiliates.
 # Licensed under the Universal Permissive License v 1.0 as shown at http://oss.oracle.com/licenses/upl.